marciovalim/node-js-todo-list/README.md

 ### Conclusion

-Although these are very initial topics, the highest building can't be finished without a solid base.
+Although these are initial topics, the highest building can't be finished without a solid base.